MilaNLProc/mila-website-backend/content/publication/2018_news/index.md

 publication: "EMNLP"
 publication_short: ""

-abstract: "Abstract
-Newspapers need to attract readers with headlines, anticipating their readers’ preferences.
+abstract: "Newspapers need to attract readers with headlines, anticipating their readers’ preferences.
 These preferences rely on topical, structural, and lexical factors.
 We model each of these factors in a multi-task GRU network to predict headline popularity.
 We find that pre-trained word embeddings provide significant improvements over untrained embeddings, as do the combination of two auxiliary tasks, news-section prediction and part-of-speech tagging.
 However, we also find that performance is very similar to that of a simple Logistic Regression model over character n-grams.
 Feature analysis reveals structural patterns of headline popularity, including the use of forward-looking deictic expressions and second person pronouns."

 # Summary.
 An optional shortened abstract.
 summary: ""